Last Updated on July 14, 2025 by Carrie Korem, FNTP

 These pecan coconut muffins are so delicious that you’ll have a hard time eating just one!

-Almond flour is a relatively new ingredient for most of use, especially those who’ve recently gone gluten or grain free.
-I’ve received many questions about this flour, so today let’s have a little review and discussion about this versatile ingredient.
+Almond flour is a relatively new ingredient for most of use, especially those whoโve recently gone gluten or grain free.
+Iโve received many questions about this flour, so today letโs have a little review and discussion about this versatile ingredient.

-I’ve seen two kinds of almond flour on the market – blanched almond flour and almond meal.
-Blanched almond flour is ground almonds that have previously had the skins removed.
-Almond meal (sometimes also sold as “almond flour”) is ground almonds with the skins intact.
 I prefer blanched almond flour because the skins of the almond have been removed.
 Almonds contain phytic acid – an enzyme inhibitor and most of this phytic acid is found in the skin.
 While I usually soak and dehydrate nuts before consuming, I have found it a bit easier to purchase blanched almond flour because I don’t need to be as concerned about the phytic acid.
-And as an added bonus the flour is ground much finer than I can do myself at home.
-If you can get a good price on whole almonds, grinding the almonds yourself in a food processor, spice mill, or vitamix after they have been soaked and dehydrated is an easy way to make the flour at home.

-My mom makes a version of these muffins which we call “tiny sinfuls” because you can’t just eat one.
-She sells her little pecan muffins in her two shops in the Dallas area and they’re always a huge hit during the holidays.
+My mom makes a version of these muffins which we call โtiny sinfulsโ because you canโt just eat one.
+She sells her little pecan muffins in her two shops in the Dallas area and theyโre always a huge hit during the holidays.
 I took this family favorite and converted it to grain free.
 My oldest daughter and I had to freeze the muffins in fear of eating every last one!

 PrintPecan Coconut Muffins (Grain Free)

 I prefer to make my own baking powder to ensure that it’s grain-free.
 Here’s the recipe: 1 part baking soda + 1 part cream of tartar + 2 parts arrowroot.
 I make the baking powder in large batches and store it in a glass jar.
+You can also purchase this brand of grain-free baking powder.

 - Prep Time: 10 minutes